Houston tech mogul Robert Brockman charged in record U.S. tax evasion scheme

 WASHINGTON (Reuters) - Houston technology executive Robert Brockman has been charged in the biggest tax evasion case in U.S. history after fellow billionaire Robert Smith turned against him to avoid prosecution himself, the Justice Department said on Thursday.

-Brockman, the 79-year-old chief executive of Ohio-based Reynolds and Reynolds Co, is alleged in an indicment unsealed on Thursday to have hidden $2 billion in income from the Internal Revenue Service over two decades, using a web of off-shore companies in Bermuda and St. Kitts and Nevis.
+Brockman, the 79-year-old chief executive of Ohio-based Reynolds and Reynolds Co, hid $2 billion in income from the Internal Revenue Service over two decades, using a web of off-shore companies in Bermuda and St. Kitts and Nevis, according to an indictment unsealed on Thursday.

 Reynolds and Reynolds provides software used by auto dealerships to help manage their business.